 THIS WEEK’S SHOW STOPPER

 For his super story map!

 - christmas newsletter

 - Spring 1 Goldilocks and dear zoo – key areas

 - All Nursery children should have a pair of wellies in school.
 There is a box for you to place these in the Nursery cloak room.
 Please ensure all wellies, along with coats and all items of clothing, are clearly named.

 - Voluntary contributions to our Nursery Resource Fund of £6 per half-term are gratefully accepted.
 This fund covers the costs of play dough ingredients, baking ingredients as well as being used to recover any general wear and tear of resources – we have had a few people already bring in £6 for the half-term ahead so we would like to thank those generous parents.

-- If there is anything on your mind that you would like to ask or let us know, please pop in and see Miss Freebairn or Mrs Yates!
-For school dinner menus, important dates and other key information, see the Parent Noticeboard in the cloakroom area outside the Nursery classroom.
+- For school dinner menus, important dates and other key information, see the Parent Noticeboard in the cloakroom area outside the Nursery classroom.